-Counts or approximated counts of individual waterbirds (see list in SM1) are recorded by species on either the Waterbird Count or Survey Condition form for an individual survey unit (SM-3), or on the alternate form for surveying multiple management units (SM-4).
-Counts of species listed in SM1 & SM2 should always be recorded.
-Scientific names are based on the 58th Supplement to the American Ornithological Union's (AOU) checklist (Chesser et al. 2017)
+Counts of individual waterbirds (see list in SM1) may be recorded by species on either the Waterbird Count or Survey Condition form for an individual survey unit (SM-3), or on the alternate form for surveying multiple management units (SM-4).
+Alternatively, observers may record both bird counts and the site conditions described above by utilizing the IWMM mobile app on an iPad or iPhone running Survey123.
+Counts of all observed species should be recorded.
+Scientific names are based on the 58th Supplement to the American Ornithological Union's (AOU) checklist (Chesser et al. 2017).

 Be careful not to count individual waterbirds more than once.
 When in doubt about whether an individual waterbird was already seen, err on the side of not double-counting and assume it was already counted.
-If you find that no waterbirds are present, still record survey condition information (e.g., disturbance, depth, etc.), and enter the survey condition data into the database.
+If you find that no waterbirds are present, still record site conditions (e.g., disturbance, depth, etc.), and enter this information into the IWMM database.
+In this case, the database will automatically fill in zeros for bird counts, adding information that is vital for analysis.

-Visually scan the wetland systematically, counting individual waterbirds of each species listed in Supplemental Materials 1.
+Visually scan the wetland systematically, enumerating birds by species using guidance in Supplemental Materials 1.
 For larger projects, or projects where there are large numbers of waterbirds, it is often more practical to estimate numbers.
-A spotting scope will be required at most wetlands Estimating numbers may also be necessary if waterbirds move around the wetland or are in very tightly packed flocks.
+Estimating numbers may also be necessary if waterbirds move around the wetland or are in very tightly packed flocks.

-To count waterbirds in a flock, first estimate a 'block' of waterbirds, e.g. 5, 10, 20, 50, 100, 500, 1000 waterbirds depending on the total number of waterbirds in the flock and the size of the waterbirds.
+To count waterbirds in a flock, first estimate a 'block' of waterbirds (e.g. 5, 10, 20, 50, 100, 500, 1000 waterbirds) depending on the total number of waterbirds in the flock and the size of the waterbirds.
 To do this, count a small number of waterbirds (e.g., 10) to gain a sense of what a group of 10 waterbirds "looks like."
-Then count by 10s to 50s or 100 waterbirds to gain a sense of what 50 or 100 waterbirds "looks like."
+Then count by 10s to 50s or 100s to gain a sense of what 50 or 100 waterbirds "looks like."
 The block is then used as a model to measure the remainder of the flock.
-In the example below (Figure SOP-2.3) we use 'blocks' of 20 birds to arrive at an estimate of 320 waterbirds.
+In the example below (Figure SOP-2.3), we use 'blocks'' of 20 birds to arrive at an estimate of 320 waterbirds.